How do you keep your employees motivated, optimize team performance, and strategically align human resources with your organizational goals?

-**Best MSc Human Resource Management in the Netherlands - Higher Education Guide Masters 2019 **
+**Best MSc Human Resource Management in the Netherlands - Higher Education Guide Masters 2019 and 2018**

-The Master of Science in Human Resource Management (HRM) aims to graduate students who are able to define, analyze, and evaluate problems and issues related to the management of work and employment of people in organizations.
-In the MScHRM you will gain academic knowledge and skills to consider and explore how HRM policies and practices can be developed and applied.
+The Master of Science in Human Resource Management (HRM) aims to graduate students who are able to define, analyze, and evaluate issues related to the management of work and employment of people in organizations.
+In the MSc HRM, you will gain academic knowledge and skills to consider and explore how HRM policies and practices can be developed and applied.
 You will learn to do this by taking an evidence-based, scientific approach.
 This will prepare you for a professional HR career in any type of organization.

 "The HRM Master's programme also gives students at the Faculty of Economics and Business many opportunities to develop professional business skills."

 "The HRM Master's programme at the University of Groningen offers a wide range of subjects and opportunities and is an inspiring programme for domestic and international students who are interested in becoming leading HRM professionals of the future.